michaelgruenstaeudl/airpg/airpg/tutorials/tutorial4.md

 #### Full survey (runtime ca. 19 hours; with explanations)

-Survey of all plastid genomes of flowering plants submitted to NCBI Nucleotide from January 2000 until, and including December 2020.
+Survey of all plastid genomes of flowering plants submitted to NCBI Nucleotide from January 2000 until, and including, December 2020.

 *Note*: The results of this survey are available on Zenodo via DOI [10.5281/zenodo.4335906](https://zenodo.org/record/4335906)